GreyKeenan/dukesup/index.md

 On your turn, you can play cards from your hand to the table.
 These may be new runs/sets, or they may add to existing runs/sets.

-Sometimes, you can play your opponent's DUKES to the table.
+Sometimes, you can play the opponent's DUKES to the table.
-See "Taking Your Opponent's DUKES".
+See "Taking the Opponent's DUKES".

 Rearranging Cards